Academic essay writing does not have to be a struggle if you understand the ingredients and the process. You can’t avoid them – just like flies at ...

 If you are looking to find colleges without application fees, you will be looking a bit.
 Among pretty prestigious schools, Carleton, Colby, and Reed charge no application fee; none of the military academies charge application fees; and you can conduct a Google search to find others that do not as well.

 The Range of Fees

 The most prestigious public and private universities have application fees that range from $75 - $90.
 If you apply to a minimum of 5, which is most often recommended, your costs just to apply, then will run between $375 and $450.
 Below these higher fee schools, costs will range from $60 all the way down to $10.
 And, of course, if you can find schools with no application fee in which you have an interest, apply to them all – you have nothing to lose!

 Lowering the Application Fee Costs

-Decide upon 5 schools that are your top choices.
-Most if not all will charge an application fee, but we’ll return to this shortly.
+- Decide upon five schools that are your top choices.
+Most, if not all, will charge an application fee, but we’ll return to this shortly.